 Should you use a real estate agent to sell a house?

 Real estate agents are expensive, but they are worth it.
 I am a real estate agent and I may be biased, but there are only a few specific instances where I would try to sell a house without an agent.
-Even though I am a real estate agent, I still pay another agent who is representing the buyers on most of the houses I sell.
+I am looking to buy some commercial properties, which I am not an expert in.
+Even though I am an agent, I am hiring another agent to represent me because of the experience they have in commercial.
+I also pay another agent who is representing the buyers on most of the houses I sell.
 There are many reasons why you should use a real estate agent, which I explain here in more detail.

 2. It is very tricky selling a house, all you have to do is read through a 17 page contract to understand how tricky.
 Then there are the state addendum and disclosures, which add up to another 15 pages.
 The contract is that long to cover all the possible cases where someone may get sued.